 “I’ve always been a fan of getting as close to a single pane of glass as possible,” Davis says.
 “It was my dream a long time ago to have logs, metrics and tracing in a single interface where you could correlate events, drill into system anomalies, find out if there’s a log being admitted for something that may have spiked or drive performance.
 I’ve always looked for those cohesive solutions to use.”

-David discovered Logz.io through a local meetup event, and had used the Open 360™ observability platform at a previous employer before arriving at Life is Good.
+David discovered Logz.io through a local meetup event, and had used the Open 360™ observability platform, powered by AWS, at a previous employer before arriving at Life is Good.
 What attracted David to Logz.io was its simplicity of integration into their existing open source stack, making implementation effortless.
 Additionally, Life is Good valued Logz.io’s commitment to open source, aligning with their cultural and technical preferences.

 Life is Good initially ran on self-managed hardware but eventually transitioned to a private managed cloud environment.
 Logz.io’s easy deployment, including the use of Winlogbeat and Telegraph to ship metrics, proved advantageous for their primarily Windows infrastructure.
 The consolidation of monitoring and logging tools into Logz.io eliminated the need for multiple systems and provided David with a comprehensive solution to meet their infrastructure requirements.

 “[Logz.io] was such a simple drop-in to our open source stack that it made it so easy to implement,” David says.
 “We added the Logz.io dashboards to our existing log dashboards and we were up and running in no time.”